 Rain that falls on snow is notorious for the conditions it creates.
 In rural areas, rain atop snow makes travel over stretches of tundra dangerous.
 In urban areas, the roads become iced-over and treacherous for motorists.
 If rain comes early in the winter in a place like Fairbanks, it can form a long-lasting hazard, Thoman said.
 “If it rains at the beginning of the season, you’ve got ice on the roads for months,” he said.
 “It’s the gift that keeps on giving.”

 The most serious rain-related event this winter in Alaska, so far, was the near-fatal rock slide linked to a midwinter warm-up.
-Torrents of rain and high winds destabilized the rocky cliff along the Seward Highway, the sole road south out of town.
+Torrents of rain and high winds destabilized the rocky cliff along the Seward Highway, the sole road south out of Alaska’s biggest city.
 In the early morning darkness of Jan.
 25, a mass of rocks equivalent to a dump truck load crashed down onto the road and onto a vehicle driven by Jason Carter of Anchorage.
 He was critically injured and hospitalized with brain trauma.

 Such slides have become recurring problems along the highway, said Shannon McCarthy, a spokeswoman for the Alaska Department of Transportation and Public Facilities.

 “Basically, this is the kind of weather where we see rock slides coming down,” McCarthy said.

 Alaska’s transportation department was already planning to make safety improvements at high-risk sites along the highway because of concern about the crumbling rock cliffs, McCarthy said.
 A magnitude 7 earthquake that struck Anchorage loosened slides in some of those places, but even before then, the state has won federal support for the projects, which will include rock removal, mesh draping and culvert construction, she said.